HelayLiu/AccessControlVulnerabilities/README.md

 # Have We Solved Access Control Vulnerability Detection in Smart Contracts?
 A Benchmark Study
 This repository contains the datasets, analysis code, and research artifacts for the paper "Have We Solved Access Control Vulnerability Detection in Smart Contracts?
-A Benchmark Study".
+A Benchmark Study" in ASE 2025.
 It provides resources for studying access control vulnerabilities in blockchain systems through four distinct research questions (RQs).

 The structure of the repository is as follows: